 Layers

-- go to Window - Layers (F7)
+If you don't see them already, go to – Window - Layers (F7).

 Changing Layers Panel Options

-- You can change the icon size (12 - 100 px) so your Layer icons will be bigger.
+You can change the icon size (12-100 px) so your Layer icons will be bigger.

-- Click and hold the right corner of the Layers Panel to open the Layers Panel Menu and then choose Panel Options at the bottom (see below):
+Click and hold the right corner of the Layers Panel to open the Layers Panel Menu and then choose Panel Options at the bottom (see below):

-- The Layers Panel Options dialog box will then open.
+The Layers Panel Options dialog box will then open.
 Choose Other and specify your new icon image size (see below):

-- Your Layer icons will now be the new size you specified (see below):
+Your Layer icons will now be the new size you specified (see below):

 Viewing a Layer's Elements

-- You can click the triangle next to a Layer icon (see below) to open up all its elements - these are called Paths and/or Groups.
+You can click the triangle next to a Layer icon (see below) to open up all its elements – these are called Paths and/or Groups:

 Paths

-- The very basic element of Illustrator is called a Path.
+The very basic element of Illustrator is called a Path.

 Groups

-- A combination of Paths - they also have triangles that you can click to see their Path layers.
+A combination of Paths – they also have triangles that you can click to see their Path layers

 Changing the names of Layers, Paths and Groups

-- Double-click the name you want to change (see below):
+Double-click the name you want to change (see below):

 Selected Layers

-- When a Layer is selected, initially a little blue box appears (see below):
+When a Layer is selected, initially a little blue box appears (see below):

-- Remember: This box will change color if you change the color of the layer in the Layer Options dialog, but if a box is present (no matter the color) - the layer is selected.
+Remember: This box will change color if you change the color of the layer in the Layer Options dialog, but if a box is present (no matter the color) – the layer is selected.

-- Snapping lines that help align objects.
+Guides – the snapping lines that help align objects

-- Guides don’t print.
+Guides don’t print.

-- Holding a Guide next to any edge of the pasteboard starts auto-scrolling.
+• Holding a Guide next to any edge of the pasteboard starts auto-scrolling.

 Locking Guides

-- If you lock your Guides by clicking in the Layers Panel (see below), they will no longer snap.
-Instead go to View - Guides - Lock Guides (Option-Command-;) to lock them down and retain their snapping.
+If you lock your Guides by clicking in the Layers Panel (see below), they will no longer snap.
+Instead go to View - Guides - Lock Guides (Option-Command-;) to lock them down and retain their snapping:

 Finding Invisible Guides

-- Go to View - Guides - Show Guides (Command-;)
+Go to View - Guides - Show Guides (Command - ;) (⌘;)

 Creating Perpendicular Guides

-- Make certain Rulers are visible, go to View - Show Rulers (Command-R)
+Make certain Rulers are visible, go to View - Show Rulers (Command-R).

-- Click (within the horizontal or vertical Rulers bars)-Hold and Drag a Guide to the position you want.
+Click (within the horizontal or vertical Rulers bars) – Hold and Drag a Guide to the position you want.

-- Option toggles your Guides to either horizontal or vertical.
+Option toggles your Guides to either horizontal or vertical.

-- Holding Shift snaps your Guides from one Ruler increment to the next.
+• Holding Shift snaps your Guides from one Ruler increment to the next.

 Creating Custom Guides

-- Turn off Smart Guides (Command-U) - or go to View - Smart Guides and un-check it.
+Turn off Smart Guides (Command-U) – or go to View - Smart Guides and un-check it.

-- Draw the Guide shape you want - rectangle, circle, etc. Then select it and make it a Guide by going to View - Guides - Make Guide (Command-5).
+• Draw the Guide shape you want – rectangle, circle, etc. Then select it and make it a Guide by going to View - Guides - Make Guide (Command-5).

-- Click away from it and it becomes a Guide.
+• Click away from it and it becomes a Guide.

 Deleting Guides

-- Drag the Guide layer into the Layers Panel trash.
+Drag the Guide layer into the Layers Panel trash.

 - or -

-- Go to View - Guides - Lock Guides (Option-Command-;) to unlock (if locked) and select the Guide and then Delete or Cut (Command-X).
+Go to View - Guides - Lock Guides (Option-Command-;) to unlock (if locked) and select the Guide and then Delete or Cut (Command-X).

 Selecting All Your Guides and Putting Them into One Layer

-- If your Guides have different attributes and/or are on different layers, do the following:
+If your Guides have different attributes and/or are on different layers, do the following:

 View - Guides - Clear Guides